publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch173/schI/m__us_usc_t10_s2911.md

 >     “(d)  __Consultation__  __.—__

->     The Secretary of Defense shall issue the guidance under subsections (a) and (b) and develop the communications process under subsection (c) in consultation with the Under Secretary of Defense for Acquisition, Technology, and Logistics and the Deputy Under Secretary of Defense for Installations and Environment.
+>     The Secretary of Defense shall issue the guidance under subsections (a) and (b) and develop the communications process under subsection (c) in consultation with the Under Secretary of Defense for Acquisition, Technology, and Logistics and the Assistant Secretary of Defense for Energy, Installations, and Environment.
 The Secretary of Defense shall also issue the guidance under subsection (b) in consultation with the Secretaries of the military departments.”

  __Energy-Efficient Technologies in Contracts for Logistics Support of Contingency Operations__